Alyssa-Qingyue/Alyssa-Qingyue.github.io/aboutme.md

 subtitle: Once Tried Medicine, Now Practicing Programming (Side Effects May Vary)
 ---

 My name is Alyssa，Qingyue Chen in Chinese.
-I have the following qualities:
+What I do when I’m not coding：

 🎨 Painting — because sometimes colors speak louder than words.